Tech-at-DU/Tweet-Generator/P12-Parsing-Text-Clean-Up/README.md

 You'll want to change your clean-up parser to remove those characters, so it is a good idea to *design your parser so that it is easy to modify in the future.* There are many techniques to encourage this, some important ones being: proper naming of variables and functions, separating concerns, and writing many small & specific functions instead of a few large and general-purpose ones.

-> [action]
+> [!ATTENTION]
 >
-Got it?
+> Got it?
 Ok great, now go code your text parser to clean up your corpus!

-Help!
+## Help!
 I Can't Parse this Parsing Stuff!
-==

 Parsing may seem daunting, but you'll soon realize that it's conceptually quite simple.
 Additionally, there are plenty of tools in the Python core language and standard library to help us out.

 To help wrap your head around parsing, start off by tackling a more manageable chunk of text like a short sentence.
 This technique of starting small and learning through rapid experimentation is one you've probably noticed being encouraged over and over, and is one that you should reach for as second-nature soon enough.